 Here you can find our step by step process to install paving stones for a longer lasting result.
 This tried and tested method stands up over time.
 Creative By Design Landscaping is your local trusted residential paving contractor in Nanaimo, we only want the best results for our clients.

 1. Install paving stones roadbase in layers with water and compaction, until you’re approximately the thickness of your screed bars away from the desired finished height.

 2. Once your base is tamped, set screed bars on the new base and set to final height, slope etc. using extra crush to hold them in position. (you may need to firmly pack roadbasearound screed bars to hold in place, until step 3)

-3.Once done, add enough crush so you can use a straight edge to screed the crush as you would if you were screeding sand.
+3.Once done, add enough crush so you can use a straight edge to screed it, as you would if you were screeding sand.

-4. With crush now screeded, soak area moderately and tamp (making sure NOT to hit the screed bars which are still set in crush base!!)
+4. With the area now screeded, soak area moderately and tamp (making sure NOT to hit the screed bars which are still set in base!!)

 5. Repeat step 4 if any areas compacted more than others.
-Once the crush is compacted properly and evenly, the base should now be approximately 1/4inch lower than the top of the screed bars.
+Once the whole area is compacted properly and evenly, the grade should now be approximately 1/4inch lower than the top of the screed bars.

 6. Add sand and screed once more, and remove screed bars.
 Trowel in the sand, to fill where screed bars were.
 Now you have an area ready to install paving stones

 7. Once the paving stones are laid and cut in, go around the edge of patio/driveway etc and use a trowel to cut away any excess sand down to the base.
-Add a bead of concrete all around the area on crush base and smooth. this will setup and keep area tight and prevent any movement in the paving stones.
+Add a bead of concrete all around the area and smooth. this will setup and keep area tight and prevent any movement in the paving stones.